omatron/WEP_Crack/README.md

 #Our scripts were tested on Kali Linux.
 To install the required dependencies on Kali, execute:

-apt-get update
+sudo apt-get update
-apt-get install libnl-3-dev libnl-genl-3-dev pkg-config libssl-dev net-tools git sysfsutils python-scapy pyth
+sudo apt-get install aircrack-ng

 #Disclaimer